ash-hashtag/ftail/README.md

 # ftail

-Tail long running processes into a file, because tail waits for the executable to finish to output, made this
+Tail long running processes into a file, because the usual tail command waits for the executable to finish to output, ftail doesn't

 ```
 ftail -[OPTION(s)] [OUTPUT_FILE] [SUBPROCESS args]